 Potomac High School

-The teacher population of 120 teachers has grown by 10% over five school years.
+The teacher population of 120 teachers has stayed relatively flat over five school years.

 Overall Testing Rank

 #1188 out of 1800 schools

 Math Test Scores (% Proficient)

 Eligible for Reduced Lunch

 School District Name